lvillasen/ESP32-CAM-BOT-PHOTO/README.md

-# Telegram: ESP32-CAM Take and Send Photo (Arduino IDE)
+# ESP32-CAM-BOT-PHOTO

+##  Take and send photos using Telegram with the ESP32-CAM  on Arduino IDE

 ## Taken from https://randomnerdtutorials.com/telegram-esp32-cam-photo-arduino/